davidcbbc/bbot-server/README.md

 Agents can mirror scan events into a Neo4j database alongside the BBOT server output.
 Start the agent with `--neo4j-output` and configure the connection details under `agent.neo4j_output` in your BBOT server config (e.g. `~/.config/bbot_server/config.yml`).

-Events ingested directly into the server (for example via `bbctl event ingest` or POSTing to `/api/events/`) are mirrored to Neo4j automatically **only if** an agent is online with `--neo4j-output`; the agent does the forwarding while it processes events from the server.
-If no such agent is running, ingested events stay in the server database and never reach Neo4j.
-To ensure findings, vulnerabilities, or other ad-hoc ingests are exported, keep at least one agent online with Neo4j output enabled.
+If you want events ingested directly into the server (for example via `bbctl event ingest` or POSTing to `/api/events/`) to land in Neo4j as well, set `agent.neo4j_output.forward_ingested_events: true` in the server config.
+With that flag enabled, the server mirrors ingested events to Neo4j using the same connection details—even when the ingest is not coming from a running agent (requires the Python `neo4j` driver to be installed).

 ```bash
 bbctl agent start --id <AGENT_ID> --name <AGENT_NAME> --neo4j-output